 - Be minimal, short, simple

 - Do not repeat fields

 - Guide your users through the signup process

 - Keep attention to the duration of registration

 - Avoid common mistakes

 Once your users has access to your product, their onboarding officially starts.

-For SaaS, the onboarding game has different rules, and much more important outcomes: varying from increased What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… to skyrocketing growth.
+For SaaS, the onboarding game has different rules, and much more important outcomes: varying from increased retention to skyrocketing growth.